SamuelRahwa/Predicting-Injuries-vs-No-Injuries-In-Chicago-Traffic-Crashes/README.md

     - XGBoost makes a decision without looking ahead to see if it is the absolute best choice in long term

-    - Initial Model Results:
+    - Vanilla Model Results:
         - Injury, F1 → 72%
         - No Injury, F1 → 91 %

-    - The Improved Model Results:
+    - Hyper Tuned Model Results:
         - Injury, F1 → 66 %
         - No Injury, F1 → 90 %